Unlocking Euclidean Problems with Isotropic Initialization: Introduction

 We now turn to a short outline of prior work on those applications which we later introduce to demonstrate the use of isotropic geometry for the initialization of difficult Euclidean optimization problems.

 \emph{Quad mesh mechanisms.} Studies of flexible polyhedral surfaces have a long history, and recently received growing interest as examples of transformable designs.
 We address here quad meshes, mostly with planar faces, which are mechanisms with rigid faces and rotational joints in the edges.
 The problem is algebraic in nature, but difficult.
-So far, only mechanisms with $3 \times 3$ planar faces have been classified \cite{izmestiev-2007}.
-The composition to larger meshes is largely unclear, except for very special cases (see e.g. \cite{sauer:1970,he2020rigid, Nawratil25}).
+So far, only mechanisms with $3 \times 3$ planar faces have been classified \cite{izmestiev-2007}, \bluer{and understanding of individual classes is still in progress \cite{Nurmatov-etal-26}.} The composition to larger meshes is largely unclear, except for very special cases (see e.g. \cite{sauer:1970,he2020rigid, Nawratil25}).
 We develop a recent approach based on optimization \cite{quadmech-2024}, which contains a much more complete overview of prior work and a variety of strategies for initialization.
 In the present paper, we propose another such strategy; see Fig.~\ref{fig:flexible-isotropic-i} and Section~\ref{sec:flexible}.

 \emph{Gridshells from straight lamellas.} Eike Schling and his coworkers designed and fabricated gridshells by bending straight flat lamellas and arranging them in a quadrilateral grid such that the lamellas are orthogonal to an underlying reference surface $S$ \cite{schling:2018,schling2022geometry}.
 Thus, in their final position the lamellas follow asymptotic curves on $S$.
 If lamellas meet at right node angles, $S$ is a minimal surface.
 For another constant node angle $\gamma$, the surface $S$ is a surface with constant ratio of principal curvatures $\kappa_1/\kappa_2=\tan (\gamma/2) <0$ (\emph{CRPC surface}).
 This is equivalent to the constant ratio $H^2/K=-\cot^2\gamma$ of squared mean curvature and Gaussian curvature.
+One of the key advantages of such a gridshell is that they can be actuated to realize highly controlled transformable structures~\cite{schikore2021kinetics}.
 Only very special cases of such natural generalizations of minimal surfaces are explicitly known \cite{helCRPC-2022}, but there is work on the computational design via optimization \cite{CRPC-2021,quad-aag-2020}.
 We propose another strategy; see Fig.~\ref{fig:CRPC1}.

 Many more open questions arise if one uses three or four families of lamellas and arranges them in form of a 3-web or 4-web, respectively.
 For such structures, some families of lamellas are tangential to $S$ and thus follow geodesics on $S$.
 This leads to various types of these asymptotic-geodesic webs.
 Computational models based on discrete differential geometry have been proposed in \cite{Eike-CAD-2022,rect-strip-2023, web-propagation-2025}, but an understanding of potential shapes and the initialization of optimization is still a challenge.
 We are not aware of any explicit example of a surface which carries a non-trivial 4-web of type AGAG (see Figs. \ref{fig:AGAG1}(b) and \ref{fig:AGAG_merged}(b, f)), making even the computation via optimization a challenge due to a lack of reasonable initial guesses.
 Since discrete AGAG-webs have been classified in isotropic geometry \cite{AGAG-2024}, they will be used for that purpose (Section~\ref{sec:webs}).